mromerom/CS4330-FinalProject/Topics/Comparisons of References and Values/templateMDFile.md

 ## References and Values
 Comparing two variables and checking if they are 'the same' ca be pretty tricky.
 For primitive types (int, double, char), a simple == is used.
 These primitive types only contain the values associated with the variable.
 However, many comparisons are made on objects (String, Double, CustomObj).
 These contain much more information about the variable than just its value.
 For example, in the topic Inheritance and Extension, Cabbage's have a weight and freshness, say you wanted had a few cabbage objects and wanted to see if any are the same.
 How could you do that?

 Note 1: when talking about 'comparing references' and an object is said to have the 'same reference' as another, this means seeing if two objects point to the same address of 'one' object or the two objects have the same 'identity.'
 Similar to a duplicate, but the difference is that if you change one, the other is also changed.
-Life example: duplicates would be identical twins and 'same references' would be two souls trapped in one body.
+Life example: duplicates would be identical twins and 'same references' would be two souls trapped in one body (they both have control over the singular body) *and/ or* a person with two nicknames (people *refer* to someone by two different names, but it's still the same person either time).
 Note 2: a custom object is a class a programmer makes, ex.
 Cabbage, Vegetable, etc. A non-custom object is a built-in object, ex.
 Java: Double, String, etc. Any instance of the word 'object' that is not preceeded by 'custom' is a non-custom/ built-in object.

 <br></br>